#EJDWL 2022 Report out now

 What are some of the key messages from this year’s report?

-Read the full 2022 progress report here.
+You can read the full 2023 report here.

 A mapping document produced by the National Leadership Fellows highlights initiatives from across the country to enhance junior doctors' working lives.
 It does not aim to be a fully comprehensive document as we are all continuously working on initiatives, but it gives an overview of activity across the country, highlighting good practice that can be replicated elsewhere in the country and also where there may be gaps.